• Skip to primary navigation

 Notes

-• Any type of cooked chicken is fine, dark meat or white.
-Rotisserie chicken is good, too.
+• Chicken options: Any type of cooked chicken is fine, dark meat or white.
+Rotisserie chicken or canned chicken are fine, too.
 If you have raw chicken, cut it into small pieces and brown it in 1 tablespoon oil before preparing soup.
 Remove from pan, set aside and continue with recipe, adding chicken back in with the broth and rice.

-• Soup is quite thick.
-If you prefer, add 1 cup water when adding broth.
+• Adjust consistency.
+This soup is quite thick, almost stew-like.
+If you prefer, add 1 cup water when adding broth to thin the soup.

 Serving: 1.5 cups, Calories: 356kcal, Carbohydrates: 37g, Protein: 21g, Fat: 13g, Saturated Fat: 4g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 6g, Trans Fat: 1g, Cholesterol: 55mg, Sodium: 557mg, Potassium: 667mg, Fiber: 2g, Sugar: 10g, Vitamin A: 6065IU, Vitamin C: 13mg, Calcium: 159mg, Iron: 2mg